|Country-level ASIS Tool|

 The Country-level ASIS Tool was created with the purpose of assisting the countries to strengthen their agricultural drought monitoring and early warning systems.
 Once the Tool is calibrated with field information (current land use maps, sowing dates, length of the crop cycle and crop coefficients), it offers more precise results regarding the water stress periods for different crops than the global Tool.
 The surveillance of an agricultural drought is a continuous activity throughout the year.
 It is based on satellite information received from FAO every ten days, which is an ideal time period for monitoring annual crops because it takes into account the water contribution made by soil water holding capacity.
 The results are then summed up in maps that are easily interpreted by decision makers that can implement the drought mitigation activities on time.
 As the Country-level ASIS Tool identifies administrative units that are most likely to be affected by drought, the Tool is also useful to guide public investments such as harvesting rain water, irrigation and establishing or preserving water reserves.

-Several other countries have expressed an interest in having the Country-level ASIS Tool installed, including Ecuador, Costa Rica and Colombia, as it would resolve the gaps in the analysis and diffusion of agricultural drought information.
-Efforts are being made to ensure that interested countries receive the Tool as well as the related training and equipment, where appropriate.
+Several other countries have expressed their interest on having the Country-level ASIS Tool installed, including the Dominican Republic, Ecuador, Panama, Kazakhstan (Kostanay Region), the Islamic Republic of Iran, Timor-Leste, Ethiopia and the Republic of Moldova, as it will bridge the gaps in the analysis and distribution of agricultural drought information.
+Efforts are being made to ensure that the interested countries have the Tool installed as well as receive the related training and equipment, where appropriate.

 For further information, please contact: [email protected]